091500/ifttthooks/README.md

 ### If App does not work

 Some users instead of sorting out the problem post negative comments immideately.
 This is not a clever approach.
 In case you faced a problem and the app 'does not work' refer to the following checklist:
-1. test your webhook via normal browser
+1. read carefully setup guide [here](https://github.com/091500/ifttthooks/blob/master/guide-final-en.pdf?raw=true)
+2. test your webhook in desktop web browser: open https://ifttt.com/maker_webhooks then click on 'Documentation' link
-2. successful result in prevous step?
-NO: go to item 1, YES: go to item 3
+3. successful result in prevous step?
+NO: go to item 2, YES: go to item 4
-3. setup the app correctly on Watch
+4. setup the app correctly on Watch
-4. check Internet connection on Watch
+5. check Internet connection on Watch
-5. successful result in prevous step?
-NO: go to item 4, YES: go to item 6
+6. successful result in prevous step?
+NO: go to item 5, YES: go to item 7
-6. still have any trouble?
+7. still have any trouble?
 YES: submit an issue [here](https://github.com/091500/ifttthooks/issues), provide detailed information on your problem (please mask your IFTTT keys and any private information)